 - ALWAYS follow federal, state and local laws, codes and regulations concerning the use of construction machinery. - Read this manual before actually operating the excavator.
-Familiarize yourself with the instructions that provide crucial information about the specific model's controls, maintenance requirements, and safety precautions. - ONLY guarantee or allow persons with holistic knowledge of the safe operation of an excavator to operate, inspect or maintain the excavator. - Strictly follow all the precautions and safety information as mentioned in this manual when operating, inspecting and maintaining the excavator. - DO NOT operate, inspect or maintain the excavator when alcohol, drugs, medicines, fatigue, or lack of sleep impair your faculties or judgment.
+Familiarize yourself with the instructions that provide crucial information about the specific model's controls, maintenance requirements, and safety precautions. - ONLY guarantee or allow persons with holistic knowledge of the safe operation of an excavator to operate, inspect or maintain the excavator. - Strictly follow all the precautions and safety information as mentioned in this manual when operating, inspecting and maintaining the excavator. - DO NOT operate, inspect or maintain the excavator when your faculties or judgement are impaired by alcohol, drugs, medicines and fatigue or lack of sleep.
 NEVER allow any persons under such conditions to operate, inspect or maintain this heavy machinery. - Operating heavy equipment requires your full attention.
-Avoid distractions and remain focused on the task at hand. - IMMEDIATELY cease use and contact Customer Service if the excavator shows any signs of anomalies or malfunctions, say noise, vibration, odor, leakage, error alarm, etc. NEVER attempt to resume using the excavator if the issues remain unsolved.
+Avoid distractions and remain focused on the task at hand. - IMMEDIATELY cease use and contact Customer Service if the excavator shows any sign of anomalies or malfunctions, say noise, vibration, odor, leakage, error alarm, etc. NEVER attempt to resume using the excavator if the issues remain unsolved.